abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 Partitions aren't visible to the users of the `Core` module.
 It can only be imported has a whole.

-Advantages for using partitions are:
+Advantages of using partitions are:

 1. Partitions provide a means to split large module interfaces into multiple parts.
 2. The module can internally use forward declarations of classes across partitions.